122) Melchizedeks Are Cursed And Broken: Jacob

 And they took Joseph’s coat…and dipped the coat in the blood; And they…brought it to their father…And Jacob rent his clothes, and put sackcloth upon his loins, and mourned for his son…he refused to be comforted; and he said, For I will go down into the grave unto my son mourning.
 Thus his father wept for him.”
 (Genesis 36-37)

-As Jacob bestows his last will and testament on Joseph, he seemingly sidelines as he contrasts “Ephraim”, meaning God’s fruitfulness blessing that God promised him and he just bequeathed to Joseph with – paradoxically – his own barrenness.
+As Jacob bestows his last will and testament on Joseph, he expresses the paradox between the fruitfulness blessing that God promised him with his unbearable losses in life.

-The word Ephrath is simply the feminine form of the same word, like Jesse and Jessie.
-Recall that names indicate attributes, and this one means Fruitful.
+The word Ephrath is simply the feminine form of Ephraim, meaning Fruitful.

-Can we not recognize the metaphor in the original language being spoken at the time when Jacob says “there was but a little way to come to fruitfulness in God’s promises to me?”
+Can we not recognize the metaphor in the original language when Jacob says “there was but a little way – we were so close! – to come to fruitfulness in God’s promises to me!

 Like Barry Manilow’s song “Looks Like We Made It” – the real meaning is the opposite: “Left each other…”